Schr\"odinger Symmetry in Spherically-symmetric Static Mini-superspaces with Matter Fields: Interpretation of the Symmetries under Hamiltonian Constraints

 to define a new Hamiltonian or new dispersion relation:

 Then, for a trajectory $X'(\tau)$ generated by $G$, we can use the property \eqref{H'_P'} and calculate

 This shows that the transformed trajectory $X'(\tau)$ is a physical solution to the $new$ theory $H_{\rm New}$.\footnote{ A theory is specified by a Hamiltonian constraint $H\approx 0$ and canonical-transformation relations $\tX^a(X,P), \tP_a(X,P)$, which enable us to translate the uniform linear motion in $\{\tX^a\}$ into the spacetime metric $g_{\mu\nu}$ in terms of $X^a$.
 Here, the new theory has a different constraint but the same relations.} Note that the new Hamiltonian also holds the Schrödinger symmetry, since $\lambda_{\rm new}$ is constant and the analysis we have done so far is applicable to $H_{\rm New}$.
-Thus, this procedure generates a new theory preserving the Schrödinger symmetry and transforms a physical solution of the original theory to a physical solution of the new theory.
-(We will demonstrate this explicitly in Sec.\ref{sec:theory_trans}.)
+Thus, this procedure generates a new theory preserving the Schrödinger symmetry and transforms a physical solution of the original theory to a physical solution of the new theory.\footnote{A similar idea—symmetry that generates new theories—is studied in other approaches \cite{BenAchour:2020xif}.} (We will demonstrate this explicitly in Sec.\ref{sec:theory_trans}.)

-From a perspective of this symmetry transformation that changes $\alpha_a$, $\beta^a$, and $\lambda$ simultaneously, let us consider points (I), (II) and (III).
-Point (I) is achieved by adopting the idea of moving the constraint surface itself while preserving the way of transformation of a point in the phase space.
-For Point (II), $H=H_0+\lambda$ remains invariant according to this generalized transformation, and no ambiguity appears in transforming a quantity $X$.
+Adopting this symmetry transformation rule, which changes $\alpha_a$, $\beta^a$, and $\lambda$ simultaneously, let us consider points (I), (II) and (III).
+Point (I) is achieved by adopting the idea of moving the constraint surface itself while preserving the way of transformation of a point in the phase space (as in \eqref{Hlamc}).